-Scheduled Break: In accordance with regulation 34 CFR 668.22(f)(2)(i), LABI College will exclude all breaks exceeding five days or more from the return calculation.
-For example,

-Christmas break will be excluded from the Return calculation as a period of non-attendance and, therefore, do not affect the calculation of the amount of Federal student aid earned.
+Scheduled Break: In accordance with federal regulation, LABI College will exclude all breaks exceeding five days or more from the return calculation.
+For example, Christmas break will be excluded from the Return calculation as a period of non-attendance and, therefore, do not affect the calculation of the amount of Federal student aid earned.